-With an average of more than six metres of rain in the region each year, a new roof on the Kwisitis Visitor Centre was a top priority.
+With an average of more than three metres of rain in the region each year, a new roof on the Kwisitis Visitor Centre was a top priority.
 This iconic building has been captured in thousands of visitor photos, presents two floors of displays and interactive exhibits in English, French and Nuu-chah-nulth, and is the starting point for some of Parks Canada’s most popular interpretive programs in the summer months.
 The new roof was completed in December, 2017.

 The section of Wick Road between the Shorepine Bog Trail and Wickaninnish Beach was upgraded with new culverts and improved drainage; and, resurfaced to provide visitors with smoother, safer access to beautiful Wickaninnish Beach and the Kwisitis Visitor Centre.
 The S-curve was realigned to make it safer, along with the addition of coco matting, rocks, and 900 plants to stabilize the banks.
 The Kwisitis Visitor Centre parking lot and the Wickaninnish Beach parking lots have all been resurfaced.
 This work was completed in October, 2017.